-How Commute Times, Nearby Roads & Public Transit Factor Into Home Buying
+How Commute Times and Roads Factor Into Home Buying

 Buyers who want to get into a home will want to know the best ways to get around town for shopping, entertainment, and wherever they want to go.
 More importantly, most home shoppers are interested in how long it will take to get to and from work each day.
 Some buyers may not be concerned about getting around, but those who are will benefit from the following information before deciding to sign on the dotted line.